viamrobotics/camera-servers/README.md

 sudo curl -o /usr/local/bin/intelrealgrpcserver http://packages.viam.com/apps/camera-servers/intelrealgrpcserver-latest-aarch64.AppImage

 sudo chmod a+rx /usr/local/bin/intelrealgrpcserver

+# If you want little-endian encoded depth maps, you can use the following release instead:

+sudo curl -o /usr/local/bin/intelrealgrpcserver http://packages.viam.com/apps/camera-servers/intelrealgrpcserver-a494eab-aarch64.AppImage
 ```

 For MacOS (M1 macs), you can use our homebrew formula from the Viam tap: